Macro Recipes

 PAUSE[TX="There are " + ITOA(#numElements) + " elements in the group." ]

-The above example checks for a -1 value and replaces with 0.
+The above example checks for a -1 value and replaces it with 0.

-Sometimes you need to change the active group or get rid of it entirely.
-However, you want to restore the original active group when the macro ends.
+Sometimes, you need to change the active group or eliminate it.
+However, when the macro ends, you want to restore the original active group.
 This can be easily handled by using Named Groups.

 Example: